Consistent Quantum Causes: Simple Examples

+\xb \outl{ Compare various situations with $BS_2$ in or out of the way (Wheeler's Delayed Choice).
+Blocking arms.
+Phase shifters in the two MZI arms } \xa

 Motivated by Wheeler's delayed choice paradox\cite{Whlr78}, let us suppose that $BS_2$ can be moved out of the way, the situation sketched at the far right of Fig.~\ref{fgr1}(b), in which case we are back at something that resembles Fig.~\ref{fgr1}(a), but now the two paths cross.
 That nothing special happens when they cross can be checked, as before, by blocking the paths at various points before they cross, and by moving $D_c$ further away and checking the timing.
-Thus one concludes (as did Wheeler) that the photon detected by $D_c$ was earlier following path $a$ before reaching the crossing point, and likewise it was following path $b$ in a run in which it was detected by $D_d$.
+Thus one concludes (as did Wheeler) that with $BS_2$ absent the photon detected by $D_c$ was earlier following path $a$ before reaching the crossing point, and likewise it was following path $b$ in a run in which it was detected by $D_d$.
 Having considered the case with $BS_2$ absent, we must now try and understand what happens when it is present.
-One can check that blocking either the $a$ or the $b$ path inside the interferometer not only reduces, by the expected amount, the number of times either $D_c$ or $D_d$ triggers, but in addition sometimes $D_d$ triggers instead of $D_c$.
-What is even more interesting is to insert variable phase shifters in each of the arms.
+One approach is to insert variable phase shifters in each of the two interferometer arms.
 While these can change the ratio of the $D_d$ to $D_c$ counts, it remains fixed if \emph{both} phases are changed by the \emph{same} amount.
 Thus the photon must in some sense have been simultaneously present in \emph{both} arms of the interferometer.
-Very odd given that with $BS_2$ absent we had good reason to believe the photon was in either the $a$ arm or the $b$ arm after emerging from $BS_1$.
-Can removing $BS_2$, as against leaving it in place, influence what happened \emph{before} the photon arrived at the crossing point?
-Providing coherent answers to questions of this sort is what one should expect from an adequate theory of quantum causes.
+This seems very odd given that with $BS_2$ absent we had good reason to believe the photon was in either the $a$ arm or the $b$ arm after emerging from $BS_1$.
+Can removing $BS_2$, as against leaving it in place, influence what happens \emph{before} the photon arrives at the crossing point?